CSW66 written statement submission

 - Do not use footnotes, end notes or web links.
 Please incorporate all information into the text of the statement.

 - If the statement is endorsed by other NGOs in consultative status with ECOSOC, add a note at the end of the document to this effect.
-(The names of the NGOs should be in alphabetical order)
+(The names of the NGOs should be in alphabetical order).
+Please note that only organizations in consultative status with ECOSOC may endorse your statement.

 - Avoid using abbreviations and acronyms.
 (For a list of permissible acronyms, please consult the UN Editorial Manual.
 The acronyms on this list can be used if spelled out in the first instance).
 All other acronyms, including the acronym for the Commission on the Status of Women ("CSW") and for your organization are not allowed in written statements.